Vonage-Community/tool-clientsdk-javascript-android_push_uploader/README.md

 # Android Push Notification Certificate Uploader

+## ❗❗❗ **This repo is now deprecated.
+You can now upload your credentials on the [Vonage API Dashboard](https://dashboard.nexmo.com/applications) via your Vonage Applications's settings page**

 This project is an online alternative for uploading your Android push certificates to Vonage.
 You can learn more about it in the [push notifications guide](https://developer.vonage.com/en/vonage-client-sdk/set-up-push-notifications/android#connect-your-vonage-application-to-firebase).

 The iOS version of this tool can be found [on Github](https://github.com/Vonage-Community/tool-clientsdk-javascript-ios_push_uploader).